scottrlarson/profession/content/updates/update-covid-19.md

 {{< srl-alert >}}Please do not order any services if you, or, in the case of a at-location appointment, anyone in your household has shortness of breath, or has signs of any flu like symptoms.{{< /srl-alert >}}

 ## Drop-off In-Office Service
 You can drop off your device at my office.
-To maintain social distancing during this crisis, I can pick up your device directly from the front entrance of my office building.
-Just give me call or text me:
+To maintain social distancing during this crisis, I can pick up your device directly from the curbside of my office building.
+I can also pick up your device from your curbside, there is a $50 pick up/drop off fee in additional to any other fees for that service that I will collect up front for my time.
+If you want to minimize contact and/or speed up the process of the exchange, print, fill out my [authorization form](https://www.dropbox.com/s/odow1lxexadhd0a/srl-authorization-form_savable.pdf?dl=0).
+You can present it to me with your device.
+Give me call or text me to setup a time for the exchange:

 {{% contact-info %}}